Ketamine Assisted Psychotherapy

 The Treatment that Can Break Through

-We offer in office ketamine IM (intramuscular) injections for treating mental health problems.
-Injections are a simple and unobtrusive way to receive ketamine.
-Some people like to have their therapist present for the session, therapist's are welcome to attend your journey and we're able to travel to your therapist's office as well.
+![]() Welcome to our cozy office where you can experience ketamine in a safe and comfortable space filled with plants and flowers, fuzzy blankets, and anything you might need for your journey.
+We offer in office ketamine intramuscular (IM) injections for treating mental health problems.
+Injections are just like getting flu shot and are a simple and effective way to receive ketamine.
+Therapists or supportive people in your life are welcome to join us for your journey and we're able to travel to your therapist's office as well.

 ![]() What is Ketamine?